bjatkin/VoxelEngine/README.md

 compiled to web assembly and then serverd with a simple web server.

+Note: This project makes heavy use of the syscall/js go library to interact with webGL.
+This library is still under development and may introduce breaking changes which could break this project.
+In order to run this project you may have to use an older version of golan and syscall/js.
+This project last was tested on go version 1.14.2 on macOS

 # Running The Project

 First, you'll need to [install golang](https://golang.org/) if you have not already.